teared/meshlab-in-houdini/README.md

 Drop into one of the OTL scan paths, e. g. `$HOME/otls` or `$HIP/otls`.

 #### Usage
-Select one or more filters and setup parameters for them, building the script.
+Select one or more filters and setup parameters for them.
 Parameters are similar to MeshLab filter dialogs.
-Input geometry can be cached to speedup cooking, disconnect corresponding input and select a file in the Input Mesh parameter.
 If using colorize, vertex quality, uv output filters, corresponding -om options must be present, otherwise MeshLab won't export it.
 Use the arrow-menu to list all -om options.
+Input geometry can be cached to speedup cooking.
+Disconnect corresponding input and select a file in the Input Mesh parameter.
 Tip: change network update mode to "Manual" to make proper script setup.
 Changing any parameter forces this node to begin non-interruptible cook.

 ##### Settings
 ![alt tag](http://i.imgur.com/4w7breX.png)